RahulIB5/RahulIB5/README.md

 ## **Full Stack Developer**

 Welcome to my GitHub profile!
-I'm a student based in Bengaluru, deeply passionate about web development and blockchain technology.
+I'm a student based in Bengaluru, deeply passionate about software development.
 I like exploring new cutting-edge technologies and collaborating on innovative projects that push boundaries.

 ![Profile Views](https://komarev.com/ghpvc/?username=RahulIB5\&color=blue\&style=flat-square)